Florida opens with 21-0 run, thumps Butler 77-43 in rematch

+GAINESVILLE, Fla. — Not even Florida coach Mike White, who tends to be negative and nit-picky after victories, had anything bad to say about this one.

-GAINESVILLE, Fla. — Florida scored the first 21 points, delivering one of the most complete stretches of basketball in coach Mike White’s four seasons, and handled Butler 77-43 Saturday.
+The Gators scored the first 21 points, delivering one of the most complete stretches of basketball in White’s four seasons, and handled Butler 77-43 Saturday.

 The Gators (8-4) overwhelmed the Bulldogs (9-4) from the opening tip and provided Florida fans with a second lopsided performance in the span of a few hours; the football team drubbed Michigan 41-15 in the Peach Bowl earlier in the day.